Full Tutorial for SigBridgeR

 sc_data.pheno_colname: The column name of the phenotype in thesc_data@meta.dataslot, used to specify the phenotype for more accurate screening.
 Default isNULL. -

-tmp_dir: The directory for storing the intermediate files, default isNULL. -
+tmp_dir: The directory for storing the intermediate files.
+Default isNULL, a directory namedtmpwill be created. -

 env_params: A list of parameters for the environment, default islist().
 Use?DoDEGASto see the details. -